-• All staff and students will undergo training and will participate in drills.

-Staff assigned to work with students or staff with disabilities or access and functional needs will undergo training to address the needs of those identified in Appendix D - Students with Disabilities or Access and Functional Needs and Appendix E - Staff with Disabilities or Access and Functional Needs.
+- All staff and students will undergo training and will participate in drills. - Staff assigned to work with students or staff with disabilities or access and functional needs will undergo training to address the needs of identified students.

 Staff will implement the following procedures when directed by the Incident Commander, Principal, or designee when deemed appropriate by the situation.